Spookfu/moddedmc/README.md

 > [!IMPORTANT]
 > Remember the points listed at the [start](https://github.com/Spookfu/moddedmc#ii-mod-management)!

-7. Once the mods are downloaded, drag the files into the `mods` folder.
+7. Once the mods are downloaded, drag the files into the `mods` folder

 ![image](https://github.com/Spookfu/moddedmc/assets/75686139/c4ce8f2d-e2c4-40a9-9ebe-9a148a42f91c)

+8. Test if your game runs!

 </details>